 Sec.
-651. The unexpended funds appropriated in part 1 for help America vote act are designated as a work project appropriation, and any unencumbered or unallotted funds shall not lapse at the end of the fiscal year and shall continue to be available for expenditure under this section until the project has been completed.
+901. The unexpended funds appropriated in part 1 for the help America vote act are designated as a work project appropriation, and any unencumbered or unallotted funds shall not lapse at the end of the fiscal year and shall be available for expenditure for projects under this section until the projects have been completed.
 The following is in compliance with section 451a of the management and budget act, 1984 PA 431, MCL 18.1451a:

-- (a) The purpose of the project is to implement provisions of the help America vote act of 2002, 42 USC 20901 to 21145, section 37 of the Michigan election law, 1954 PA 116, MCL 168.37, and other election reforms. - (b) The project will be accomplished by utilizing state employees, by contract with private vendors, or by grants to local units of government. - (c) The total estimated cost of these projects is \$6,768,700.00. - (d) The tentative completion date is September 30, 2021.
+(a) The purpose of the project is to provide election security improvements to the election system, equipment, and processes used in federal elections.

+- (b) The project will be accomplished by utilizing state employees or contracts with private vendors, or both. - (c) The total estimated cost of the project is \$11,242,400.00. - (d) The tentative completion date is September 30, 2022.